click on the photos below to enlarge.

 - Gary Wachter

-The Annual Meeting of the WCHA Board of Directors is Monday, August 14 at 6 pm at the Washington County Museum.
-This meeting is open to the public.
-We will be reviewing our accomplishments over the last year and discussing our future goals and plans.
-We will have a report of our financial picture and discuss 2018 budgets.
+The Annual Meeting of the WCHA Board of Directors is held in August at the Museum.
+This meeting is open to the public, and the specific date and time is listed in the Washington County Enterprise and on our website prior to the meeting.
+We review our accomplishments over the last year and discuss our future goals and plans.
+We have a report of our financial picture and discuss the budget for the next year.
 The WCHA will recognize and honor outgoing board members and vote to install new board members.
 If you are a member of the Washington County Historical Association, we invite your participation and vote.
-If you are interested in serving on the Board of Directors of the Historical Association, please call Sandy Grove at 402-468-5598 to discuss your interest.
+If you are interested in serving on the Board of Directors of the Historical Association, please call the museum to discuss your interest.